Abhisheksahu81/react_native_intern_task/README.md

 # React Native Email Sender App

+### This Application is developed as a task provided by TheITStudio for the role of Mobile Application Developer Role.

 This is a React Native application that allows users to collect data and send it via email using the Axios library and SendGrid API.
 The app provides a user-friendly interface for inputting data and sending it to a specified email address.

 ## Demo Video : https://drive.google.com/file/d/165MLLLlLh9PSKa642w0rp6vp1WkwL4Ga/view?usp=drivesdk